RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-08-22-learn-python.md

 also free-to-read from their website;
-«Python Cookbook» has a new edition in the works, so might be worth waiting (on the other hand, previous editions have been so popular that you might be able to find out literally lying around your office)—note that the book isn't a tutorial, but is a book to grow your Python skills;
+«Python Cookbook» has a new edition in the works, so might be worth waiting (on the other hand, previous editions have been so popular that you might be able to find one literally lying around your office)—note that the book isn't a tutorial, but is a book to grow your Python skills;
-«Fluent Python» got the most mentions, but I've never read it, nor spoked directly to anyone who has.
+«Fluent Python» got the most mentions, but I've never read it, nor spoken directly to anyone who has.

 ## Let's Get Physical